 Stephen's main areas of expertise are in microeconomic theory, competition economics, regulation and industrial organization.
 His research has been published widely, including articles in major international economics journals.

-Stephen is an adjunct professor at Monash University, a member of the Academy of Social Sciences in Australia and a Lay Member of the High Court of New Zealand.
-He has a PhD in economics from Harvard University.
-He is also a member of the Review panel considering pharmacy remuneration and regulation.
+Stephen is a Professor of Practice at Monash University, a member of the Academy of Social Sciences in Australia, a lay member of the High Court of New Zealand.
+He has a PhD in Economics from Harvard University.
+He received the Distinguished Public Policy Fellow award from the Economics Society of Australia in 2021 for his contributions to economic policy.